Shidacea/Shipectral/README.md

 ## Features

 * Powerful scripting using mruby and Anyolite
-* Fast Crystal core using SDL (other libraries are also possible)
+* Fast Crystal core using SDL (other libraries are also technically possible)
 * Support for Dear ImGUI
 * ERB methods for text substitution
 * Support for project structures